piedraj/instructions/DELPHES.md

    * accepts CMS GEN as input;
    * splits the number of jobs;

 The main macro is called `make_gridui.py`.
 It creates the output structure and the `run.sh` script, which contains all that is needed to submit the jobs.
-We aware that every user needs to adapt the file `submit_template_gridui.sh` to his/her directories.
+Every user needs to adapt the file `submit_template_gridui.sh` to his/her directories.

     python make_gridui.py <directory> <eventsperjob> <output>